Surveyors make sure that buildings are safe and well-maintained so care can be delivered effectively.

 Where will I work?

-You'll be based in an office but travel to meetings and spend a lot of time on site.
+You'll be based in an office or at home but may need to travel to meetings and spend a lot of time on site.

 Who will I work with?